Football-Playing Seminarian Tells of Return From Hell’s Doorstep

 Cheramie’s life off the field, however, was another story.
 Things got so bleak, in fact, that they almost ended in an early death.
 The turning point came when Cheramie said a prayer that “gave God another chance” and eventually led the athlete to making mission trips with the Fellowship of Catholic University Students (FOCUS).
 Today, Cheramie’s faith journey continues at St. Joseph Abbey and Seminary College in Covington, Louisiana.

-Cheramie spoke with the Register about his growing relationship with Christ and other aspects of the Catholic faith in what would have been his junior year of football at Nicholas State University (NSU) in Thibodaux, Louisiana.
+Cheramie spoke with the Register about his growing relationship with Christ and other aspects of the Catholic faith in what would have been his junior year of football at Nicholls State University (NSU) in Thibodaux, Louisiana.

 Of all the sports to play, what drew you to football?

 I mostly played baseball and basketball growing up.
 I wasn’t that big of a kid until junior-high school, which is also when football came into the picture.
 In eighth grade I was 6 feet tall and was an offensive lineman.
 At that point, it was kind of easy to overpower opponents simply because of a size advantage.
 In high school there were bigger and stronger opponents, so I learned how to use technique to gain the advantage.
 Even though I did grow to 6 feet, 4 inches, and 280 pounds, hand placement, leverage, foot movement and things like that really played a huge role in getting better.